Thinking Beyond the Vehicle – NACTO’s Urban Street Design Guide Principles

 - Streets Are Ecosystems

-Streets Are Public Spaces: The design approach for Las Cruces focused on the pedestrian instead of the largest anticipated vehicle to provide a safe and comfortable public space.
-Depending on the available right of way, proposed sidewalks varied in width from 5.5′ to 12′.
+The design approach for Las Cruces focused on the pedestrian instead of the largest anticipated vehicle to provide a safe and comfortable public space.
+Depending on the available right of way, proposed sidewalks varied in width from 5.5' to 12'.

 Great Streets Are Great for Businesses: Recommendations after years of master planning and public coordination included increasing the amount of parking in the area.
 The plan proposed a mixture of parallel and back-in angle parking.
 Back-in angle parking implementation was challenging due to the perceived notion that this type of parking would be difficult to maneuver.
 However, via stakeholder engagement that included the public, business owners, and elected officials, city staff sold the idea by stressing its benefits, which included traffic calming and pedestrian safety.
 In all, 216 parking spaces were provided, resulting in 56 additional spaces.
 Parking was a crucial element in the revitalization effort since economic studies for the area suggested that each extra parking space would translate to additional downtown revenue in the form of consumer spending.

-Streets Can Be Changed: The “Racetrack,” the city’s downtown one-way street system consisting of Water Street and Church Street, was known for its speeding vehicles along the 25 mph street.
+The "Racetrack," the city's downtown one-way street system consisting of Water Street and Church Street, was known for its speeding vehicles along the 25 mph street.
 The major element of the Las Cruces project was the conversion of these two major streets from one-way to two-way facilities.
 One concern was the safe conversion of the one-way street system into a two-way system.
 The city was able to successfully change the traffic patterns via carefully phased construction sequencing and an aggressive public information campaign with no reported issues.

-Design for Safety: According to NACTO, intersections are where the most severe encounters between cars and people exist.
+According to NACTO, intersections are where the most severe encounters between cars and people exist.
 The goal is to create a safe and intuitive design.
 Compact designs slow traffic and increase visibility for all who are in the intersection.
 Designers are encouraged to break large, complex intersections into a series of smaller ones.
 Compact intersection designs to reduce pedestrian exposure to vehicles via curb extensions and reduced curb radii were implemented into Downtown Las Cruces at the various intersections within the project.
 Compact intersections can cause problems for larger vehicles due to right-turn movements.
-The design team decided to adopt NACTO’s DL-23 design vehicle (delivery truck) as the basis for the intersection design instead of AASHTO’s larger SU-30 or even the WB-50 (fire) truck.
-The DL-23 has an inside turning radius of 22.5′ and an outside turning radius of 29′.
+The design team decided to adopt NACTO's DL-23 design vehicle (delivery truck) as the basis for the intersection design instead of AASHTO's larger SU-30 or even the WB-50 (fire) truck.
+The DL-23 has an inside turning radius of 22.5' and an outside turning radius of 29'.
 The plan allowed the team flexibility in designing tighter curb returns.
 Larger infrequent vehicles such as fire trucks, modeled with a WB-50, would be accommodated by allowing them to use the entire intersection for turning movements.